bharathbettagere/mywebpage/_pages/about.md

 ![img](https://bnbharath.files.wordpress.com/2020/06/img_1282.jpg?w=200)

-**Will be lecturing at AISS at IIIT Delhi in July.
-More on this soon.**
+**A paper authored by my Ph.D. student Shruti M. got accepted at Asilomar 2023!
+Congratulations Shruti!**

+**Attended AISS at IIIT Delhi in July 2023, and enjoyed discussing federated learning with experts.
+Gave a series of three tutorial-style lectures.**

 **Amit Malaghan joined our group as JRF.
 Welcome Amit!**

-**Our paper (with Shashank, undergrad at IIT Dharwad) was presented at ICASSP 2023 held in Greece.
-Congratulations Shashank!**

-Looking for a bright student with **B. Tech in computer science or ECE or equivalent** having good programming/developing skills.
-This requirement is for a collaboration work with Euprime Pvt.
+I am looking for a bright student with **B. Tech in computer science or ECE or equivalent** having good programming/developing skills.
+This requirement is for collaboration work with Euprime Pvt.
 Ltd.